 This option is used to specify the reserved memory size for the FSP usage.
 FSP will consume certain memory resource during the initialization, and this memory range must be reserved.
-This range will be reported through the GUIDed HOB mentioned in Section 7.2.
-In most of the cases, it does not need to be changed.
+This range will be reported through the HOB described in Section 7.2.
+In most cases, it does not need to be changed.